 The Enterprise has a goal of AET on all System facilities.
-In Fiscal Year 2024, 97% of Toll transactions were processed by ETC; SunPass customers, including those with interoperable transponders, and TOLL-BY-PLATE customers made up made up approximately 73% and 24% of System traffic, respectively in Fiscal Year 2024.
-See Appendix A, "Traffic and Earnings Report, Table 44 - Florida's Turnpike System FY 2024 SunPass Participation" for a breakdown of the percent of vehicles using SunPass by component of the System.
-The percentage of Toll revenue collected using ETC has increased substantially from approximately 16% of Toll revenue in Fiscal Year 2001, when ETC was first implemented Systemwide, to over 80% of total Toll revenue in recent years as the Enterprise expanded ETC capacity and converted a number of System facilities to AET.
-ETC Toll revenues comprised approximately 82% and 81% of total Toll revenues in Fiscal Years 2023 and 2024, respectively.
+In Fiscal Year 2024, 97% of Toll transactions were processed by ETC. SunPass customers, including those with interoperable transponders, and TOLL-BY-PLATE customers made up made up approximately 73% and 24% of System traffic, respectively.
+See Appendix A, "Traffic and Earnings Report, Table 45 - Florida's Turnpike System FY 2024 SunPass Participation" for a breakdown of the percent of vehicles using SunPass by component of the System.